 The KDB was described, when introduced, as the first OECD-compliant KDB in the world, which means that it is in line with international guidelines, the OECD Action 5 Report published on 5 October 2015 and specifically the OECD's ‘Modified Nexus Approach’.
 Under the Modified Nexus Approach, only the expenditure incurred developing the intellectual property asset after it was acquired should qualify as qualifying expenditure.

 Qualifying assets for the KDB include certain patented inventions and copyrighted software will be 'intellectual property' for the purposes of the definition of 'qualifying asset'.
 The definition also includes supplementary protection certificates for medicinal products, supplementary protection certificates for plant protection products and plant breeders’ rights.
 The intellectual property must be the result of R&D activities.

 Qualifying income for the KDB constitutes income derived directly from the qualifying asset.
-The qualifying profit will be determined by reference to a formula, set out below.
 A deduction of 50% of the qualifying profit from the specified trade will be allowable, resulting in an effective KDB tax rate of 6.25%.
 The greater amount of R&D that takes place by the Irish entity, the greater the proportion of income that may qualify for the KDB tax rate.